datastax/pulsar-jms/README.md

 | StreamMessage | Unsupported in Pulsar | Emulated by storing the whole stream in one message |
 | Topic vs Queue | Unsupported in Pulsar | Every destination is a Pulsar Topic, the behaviour of the client depends on which API you use |
 | Username/password authentication | Unsupported in Pulsar | Unsupported in the JMS client |

+This library, when you run it using Apache Pulsar 2.7.x passes most of the TCK, except from the few tests around the need of supporting globally unique subscription names.

 ## Message selectors and noLocal subscriptions